 - Gilroy Stained Glass John and Laura Gilroy AMGP originally trained in the UK and worked with Roy Coomber FMGP, before setting up a studio in Canada.
 The short video on their website shows the importance of working within a stained glass tradition.

 - The Art of Stained Glass (2017) A short video about Rachel Mulligan AMGP’s stained glass process.
 In it she engraves and paints a small roundel of a fox.

 - Of Lead and Light A short film by Colin Stokes AMGP.
-Colin, who we sadly lost recently, made stained glass windows and farmed rare breeds.
-He was also known for building an incredible shepherds hut in rural Witlshire, which was the subject of our New Year lecture.
+Colin, whom we sadly lost in 2018, made stained glass windows and bred rare breeds of sheep for their wool.
+He was also known for building a remarkable shepherd’s ‘hut’ in rural Wiltshire, the subject of our New Year’s Dinner lecture.